moyhatake/glimpsees/README.md

 5. **Run the Application**: Execute the App script.
 Glimpsees will then process your video, detect first face (you can change it on line 65), and save each detected face per frame as a separate image.

 6. **Generate GIF (Optional)**: After the App script completes, you can run the GIF script to compile all the extracted face images into an animated GIF.

+## Open Source
+Glimpsees is an open-source project.
+Feel free to fork the repository, explore the code, and contribute to its development!

+## License
+This project is licensed under the [MIT License](LICENSE) – see the [LICENSE file](LICENSE) for details.